"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Ezekiel 28:24 - "And there shall no longer be a pricking brier or a painful thorn for the house of Israel from among all who are around them, who despise them.
 Then they shall know that I am the Lord GOD."

 It is befitting that these "briers" and "thorns" who hate Israel and rebel against God will suffer the sting of the locusts in the fifth Trumpet judgment.
-If they don't repent they will face God's refining fire and their torment will turn into smoke:
+If they do not repent, they will face God's refining fire and their torment will turn into smoke:

 Isaiah 9:18 - For wickedness burns as the fire; it shall devour the briers and thorns, and kindle in the thickets of the forest; they shall mount up like rising smoke.